aimms/documentation/webui/widget-options.rst

 .. image:: images/CubeDomain_Table3_Settings.png
     :align: center

-In this case, the layout of the data in the table widget looks like in the following picture:
+In this case, the layout of the data in the table widget looks like in the following picture (note that UnitCost is shown dense as its diplay domain is set to 1):

 .. image:: images/CubeDomain_Table3_View1.png
     :align: center

-I
+So, in this table all the data of the above mentioned identifiers is shown together, while the Pivot-ing section of the table only consider 2 indexes instead of the 5 original indexes used in the model declarations.
+All the cells which show no value are simply empty ("outside-domain") and not editable in the table.

 Hiding Widgets